Install the Router

 Connecting Cables to Timing Interfaces Card

-Perform the following steps on how to connect cables from the router to a Timing Interfaces Card unit for input 10Mhz or 1PPS interface.
+Perform these steps on how to connect cables from the router to a Timing Interfaces Card unit for input 10Mhz or 1PPS interface.

 1. Connect one end of a mini-coax cable to the Timing Interfaces Card unit.